jesperancinha/whiskers-kotlin-native/docs/good.story/good.story.chapter.2.md

 As the night moved on and the sun rose, Lucy took further a nice rest and at around 10, she was already doing her groceries in the supermarket close to her on the island.
-As she went into the small supermarket she met an old friend called `Lars Pereira`. `Lars` was a strange man with a peculiar scar.
+As she went into the small supermarket she met an old friend called `Lars Pereira`. `Lars` was a strange man with a peculiar tattoo.
 Like `Lucy`, `Lars` was also a foreigner in Portugal.
 He came from `Norway` and he, unlike Lucy, was only in `Armona` for holidays.
 Every single summer he would come back to relax.